 - Speak up if things don’t look or feel right

-As of late-November 2020, COVID-19 case totals were nearing the 12.5 million mark with no end in sight.
-For countless non-essential workers, there have been more than eight months of interrupted work schedules, attempts to master videoconferencing, and the ability to be there for the kids as they figure out their own distance learning experience.
+For countless non-essential workers, there has been days of interrupted work schedules, attempts to master videoconferencing, and the ability to be there for the kids as they figure out their own distance learning experience.

 People are realizing that the most important benefits they find in the workplace may not actually be in the workplace at all.
-It’s possible the virus and its subsequent fallout could usher in a global change in corporate culture and how businesses find and keep their most valuable employees.
+The year of 2020 could usher in a global change in corporate culture and how businesses find and keep their most valuable employees.